Are You Tired Of Throwing Money At A Mediocre IT Company?

 Sometimes, it is really difficult to spot these mistakes that alert you to a potential phishing scam.
 There is no guarantee that your employees will be able to spot one but you can set up other kinds of safeguards to protect your business.
 You should make sure your network is secure as well as all devices that can connect to your systems.
 This includes all computers and even smartphones.
 Bring in someone with IT knowledge that can help you set up more secure systems.
 By doing this, you may not be able to prevent a phishing attack but you can stop it before the attacker is able to do much damage.

 Employees are no longer to blame for becoming victims of a phishing attack.
-For more information about how you can protect your company and your employees in New England, be sure to contact Acapella Technologies via firstname.lastname@example.org or (603) 647-1784.
+For more information about how you can protect your company and your employees in , be sure to contact Acapella Technologies via email@example.com or (603) 647-1784.